 But our commitment goes beyond our medicines.
 Our teams have also been supporting new research through grants, partnering with communities to uncover and test new clinical endpoints, and identifying new digital technologies to diagnose and monitor disease progression.

-With our partners across advocacy, academia and industry, we will continue to push the boundaries of scientific understanding to achieve clinical advancements.
+With our partners across advocacy, academia, industry and the broader healthcare community, we continue to push the boundaries of scientific understanding to achieve clinical advancements.
 Together, we hope to solve some of the greatest challenges that have eluded the neuroscience community for generations.

 For decades, Roche and Genentech have been conducting neuroscience research and clinical trials aimed at exploring areas of the highest medical need.
-We have grown and advanced our neuroscience portfolio to be one of the most diverse and promising in the industry.
+We continue to grow and advance our neuroscience portfolio to be one of the most diverse and promising in the industry.

 Learn more about the complexity of neurological disorders and how we’re working to better understand them.